-- (1) The AFSA may prescribe by Rules ("the Takeover Rules"): - (a) the procedures for and obligations of Persons in respect of a Takeover of a Reporting Entity with a view to ensuring: - (i) that where a Takeover takes place, it does so in an efficient, competitive, fair and informed market; - (ii) that shareholders are treated fairly and shareholders of the same class are treated the same; and - (iii) that a Takeover is conducted in an orderly framework; - (b) principles to be observed by a Person involved in a Takeover ("the Takeover Principles"), relating to, but not limited to: - (i) treatment of shareholders and of classes of shareholders in a Takeover; - (ii) adequacy of time and of information provided to shareholders to enable proper consideration of a Takeover bid; - (iii) avoidance of the creation of false markets; and - (iv) avoidance of oppression of minorities. - (2) A Person who is involved in a Takeover of a Reporting Entity must comply with and observe the spirit and the wording of the Takeover Principles.
+(1) The AFSA may prescribe by Rules ("the Takeover Rules"):

+- (a) the procedures for and obligations of Persons in respect of a Takeover of an Issuer whose Securities are admitted to an Official List with a view to ensuring: - (i) that where a Takeover takes place, it does so in an efficient, competitive, fair and informed market; - (ii) that shareholders are treated fairly and shareholders of the same class are treated the same; and - (iii) that a Takeover is conducted in an orderly framework; - (b) principles to be observed by a Person involved in a Takeover ("the Takeover Principles"), relating to, but not limited to: - (i) treatment of shareholders and of classes of shareholders in a Takeover; - (ii) adequacy of time and of information provided to shareholders to enable proper consideration of a Takeover bid; - (iii) avoidance of the creation of false markets; and - (iv) avoidance of oppression of minorities. - (2) A Person who is involved in a Takeover of an Issuer whose Securities are admitted to an Official List must comply with and observe the spirit and the wording of the Takeover Principles. - (3) The requirements of section 88 do not apply to Listed Funds.

-CHAPTER 10.
-Recognition
+CHAPTER 10 - Recognition